iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.mdlive.mobile 2 reviews"/>
 </p>

+> The app works, but is frustrating.
+It continually says I have a message waiting but there is no message to read.
+I made an appointment, PAID, and then doctor never showed.
+So now what?
+I paid and got no service.<br> :date: __2020-12-16 01:22:16__

 > Great experience, would definitely use again.
 It was convenient and very easy to use.
 Update: Used again and was extremely disappointed.
 The doctor never looked and my pictures that I had sent.
 Also I wanted a video call, instead the doctor called me on the phone, he was driving and like I said he never looked at my pictures because he asked me to describe my rash.
 Without looking at my pictures he went ahead and diagnosed me even after I told him I already had the prescription he prescribed it<br> :date: __2020-12-01 17:20:58__

 > It keeps crashing<br> :date: __2020-12-01 13:47:38__